odhyp/odhyp.com/content/writings/2025-02-11-site-updates.md

 +++

 {{< now date="April 2025" >}}

+I call this site, **Orion Extended**.
 Yes, you read that right—another new look for my website, just two months after the last one.
 I'm moving away from the traditional blog-making workflow and trying something different: working with the garage door open, through this Digital Garden.

 ![Orion Extended Homepage](/img/2025-02-11-02.webp)